Sublinear Column-wise Actions of the Matrix Exponential on Social Networks: Background

 The Taylor series for the exponential of a matrix $\mA \in \mathbb{R}^{n\times n}$ is given by

 and it converges for any square matrix $\mA$.
 By truncating this infinite series to $N$ terms, we may define

-and then approximate $\expof{\mA} \vv \approx T_N(\mA) \vv$.
-For general $\mA$ this approximation is inaccurate because there are many terms that cancel only in exact arithmetic.
+and then approximate $\expof{\mA} \vb \approx T_N(\mA) \vb$.
+For general $\mA$ this polynomial approximation can lead to inaccurate computations if $\|\mA\|$ is large and $\mA$ has oppositely signed entries, as the terms $\mA^j$ can then contain large, oppositely-signed entries that cancel only in exact arithmetic.
 However, our aim is to compute $\epec$ specifically for a matrix of bounded norm, that is, $\|\mP\|_1 \leq 1$.
 In this setting, the Taylor polynomial approximation is a reliable and accurate tool.
 What remains is to choose the degree $N$ to ensure the accuracy of the Taylor approximation makes $ \| \epec - T_N(\mP) \ve_c \| $ as small as desired.

 \paragraph{Choosing the Taylor polynomial degree} Accuracy of the Taylor polynomial approximation requires a sufficiently large Taylor degree, $N$.
 On the other hand, using a large $N$ requires the algorithms to perform more work.
 A sufficient value of $N$ can be obtained algorithmically by exactly computing the number of terms of the Taylor polynomial required to compute $\exp(1)$ with accuracy $\eps$.
 Formally: